umarcor/osvb/doc/apis/tool.rst

 This section covers the interface for executing sequences of tasks (workflows) involving interaction with EDA tools.
-Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrappers that :ref:`OSVB:API:Project` can use for executing workflows.
+Since each tool has different mechanisms for achieving the same results, the purpose of this interface is to provide homogeneous wrappers that use data from :ref:`OSVB:API:Project` for deciding which tasks to execute, the order, file dependencies and artifacts.
-In terms of the :ref:`OSVB:Model`, this piece belongs to layer 2, which consumes the specific EDA interfaces in layer 1 and provides homogeneous wrappers for layer 3 to use.
+In terms of the :ref:`OSVB:Model`, this piece belongs to layer 2, which consumes the specific EDA interfaces in layer 1 (EDA) and layer 4 (Project).

 Hardware design workflows are known for combining multiple (probably over a dozen) smaller tools for getting the desired artifact(s) from some HDL sources (see `Hammer VLSI Flow, slide 'A Real VLSI Flow' <https://fires.im/micro19-slides-pdf/04_hammer_vlsi.pdf>`__).